 After the war, he earned a degree in architecture from UC Berkeley and was involved in residential and commercial design for 50 years.
 During the Civil Rights era of the 1960s, Choy became president of the Chinese Historical Society of America and in 1969, he teamed up with historian Him Mark Lai to teach the first-ever Chinese American history course at San Francisco State University in 1969.

-Even though he has retired from teaching, he is still an adjunct professor in San Francisco State’s Asian American Studies Department.
-He has served on the San Francisco Landmark Advisory Board, on the California State Historical Resources Commission from June 2001 to June 2005, five times as President of the Chinese Historical Society of America (CHSA), and currently as an emeritus CHSA board member.
+An adjunct professor in San Francisco State’s Asian American Studies Department, he also served on the San Francisco Landmark Advisory Board, on the California State Historical Resources Commission from June 2001 to June 2005, five times as President of the Chinese Historical Society of America (CHSA), and currently as an emeritus CHSA board member.
 He is also a recipient of the prestigious San Francisco State University President’s Medal in 2005, the Silver SPUR Awards in 2009, and the Oscar Lewis Award for Western History in 2011.
 Choy has been a community activist known for landmark preservation in San Francisco.

 Choy has devoted his career to researching, preserving, advocating, and disseminating Chinese American history.
 Choy was the first to make a video documentary series on Chinese American history for public broadcasting called the “Gum Saan Haak” (Travelers to Gold Mountain, 1971-1974).
 He also publicly berated the head of the Commission of the 1969 Transcontinental Railroad Centennial at a separate program the same day of the commemoration for not placing the Chinese Historical Society of America on the same program and not giving credit to the Chinese in the construction of the Transcontinental Railroad.
 He also advocated the preservation of the Angel Island Immigration Station and in 1993, and he wrote the case study to nominate it to the National Registry of Historic Place, because of its historical significance as a place where many Chinese immigrants were detained and because it also offers a close look at important history lessons about the early Chinese pioneers.